Toys and stuff

 snuggle tunnel bunny toy

-We have hard floors in our home so we got one these to provide a bit of comfort.
-Out bunny did like to sit in it from time to time when he was resting but more half off then half on it.
+We have hard floors in our home, so we got one of these to provide a bit of comfort for our rabbits.
+Our bunny likes to sit in it from time to time but more half on and half off, which suited him.

 Overall

 The perfect toy for playing in and nesting.
-A great way to offer a bit of comfort in an area with a hard floor.
+A wonderful way to offer a bit of comfort in an area with a hard floor.

 Fun: Enjoyable